sevenbridgesnz/recruit-frontend-react/README.md

 ### Submit
 - You cannot submit until input fields are valid
+- Validation error shows if the input cannot be submitted
 - After submitting the item, it will navigate back to the landing page where list of orders will be displayed

 ## Data Storage

-If the assignment is front-end only, a simple state management or Redux store (preferable) to store data is sufficient.
+If you have been asked, please complete the [backend assignment](https://github.com/sevenbridgesnz/recruit-backend-dotnet) as well.
+If the assignment is front-end only, a simple state management or
+Redux store (preferable) is sufficient though mocking up the API communication with tools as [Beeceptor](https://beeceptor.com/) is highly valued.

 ## What is valued
+- Demonstration of concepts.
+Even though full implementation might not be complete because of time constrains, demonstrating knowledge of patterns and technologies is highly valued.
-- Tests
+- Clean Code
 - Typescript
-- Clean Code
 - State Management
+- Tests
 - Design (Responsive)
 - Accessibility

 ## Duration
-Use roughly 3 hours on this assignment.
 You are only expected to do work on this assignment that matches the skill level of the role you are applying for, but you are welcome to do as much as you like.
-You are not expected to do everything in this assignment because of the short time duration of the assignment, but rather demonstrate familiarity with the technologies.

 # Tools & Tech
 You can use any tools, plugins and technologies as required for you to complete this assignment.
 We expect that you in this assignment demonstrate competencies with the following technologies:

 -	React
 -	Typescript
 - State Management
+- Integration with the API
 -	CSS

 # Submitting Assignment
-Feel free to create a public GitHub repo or private GitHub repo where you invite sevenbridgesnz.
-He can give access to the right people.
+Feel free to create a public GitHub repo or private GitHub repo where you invite [sevenbridgesnz](https://github.com/sevenbridgesnz) so we can give access to the right people.